rhymeswithvocal/digital-garden/_notes/tarot-or-baking/biscuits.md

 8. Bake about 10-12 minutes

 ## Attempt Log

+### Batch 5 - 1.30.21
+- cut biscuits in 2.75in squares, consistent shape was nice
+- baked for about 15 minutes, great internal texture
+- not as much rise as I would've liked

 ### Batch 4 - 1.21.21
 - cut up the butter before mixing, big help